-Music Appreciatio n Course #6060
+Music Apprecia tion Course #6060)

 Level: 9-12

 Length: Semester (5 credits)

 Prerequisite: None

 Graduation: Fine Arts requirement or elective credit

-Music Appreciation is a classroom music course designed to provide

-بالمحاج والارتباط والمتعام والمرابع and of a set best is a sign and the set of the set of a second

-students with a source of aesthetic enjoyment through the study of music and its development - past and present.
+Music Appreciation is a classroom music course designed to provide students with a source of aesthetic enjoyment through the study of music and its development - past and present.
 This course will include appreciation for music, dance, theatre, art and how these relate to the western world over the past two centuries.
 It will examine the effects each has had on the others and how conditions, political and social views and etiquette of the time compare with those of today.